PeterZelinka/Kaggle-Titanic/README.md

 # Titanic Passenger Survival Prediction

 ## Introduction
 This project represents a take on the Kaggle Titanic competition.
 After data exploration, cleaning and feature engineering, 3 classification models are fitted to the training data supplied by Kaggle.
 Each model together with various hyperparameters is input to sklearn's grid search and one with highest accuracy is chosen for predicting whether a passenger survived or not.
-The workflow of the project was desinged such that it is relatively easy to add/remove models, variables and/or parameters and submit the predicted values.
+The workflow of the project was desinged such that it is relatively easy to add/remove models, variables and/or parameters and submit newly predicted values.

 ## Datasets
 The data is divided into two datasets train.csv and test.csv.
 The former contains information about passengers including whether they have survived or not (the ground truth).
 The latter on the other hand contains the same features except for the survived column.
-The information in test.csv are used to make prediction that are submitted to Kaggle.
+The information in test.csv is used to make predictions that are submitted to Kaggle.

 ### Variables:
 - `PassengerID` (ID of the passenger)